rev-net/memo/memo.md

 # Revnets | For Investors, Entrepreneurs, and Customers of Products and Services Monetized on the Open Internet
 **Add value => grow revenue => become wealthy openly and welcomely together.**

-This memo makes the case for revnets.
-It is delivered in 3 parts:
+This memo makes the case for revnets and $REV. It is delivered in 3 parts:
 1. **What's the big deal?:** Provides context about the problem and how revnets are positioned to play a role in shaping the future.
 2. **What are the terms?:** Includes specifics of how you are invited to participate as investors, and an FAQ.
 3. **What do they look like?:** Illustrates the opportunity with examples and case studies.

+Inso doing, it'll also lay out the strategy for the future of Juicebox DAO ($JBX), whose upcoming Juicebox V4 protocol will host a fee collecting project modeled as a revnet using the $NANA ticker.

 ## Contents
 1. [Part 1 – What's the big deal?](#part-1--whats-the-big-deal)